Acry/SDL2-OpenGL/README.md

 When working with shaders use left mouse button and mouse motion to change view.
 When working with multiple shaders use middle mouse button to switch shaders.

-The work on Shader Toy fragment Shaders has been split out to a extra project:
+The work on Shader Toy Fragment Shaders has been split out to an extra project:
 [Shade it!](https://github.com/Acry/Shade-it-), enjoy!